 There is no formal assessment of pupils in the school before Class 10.
-All aspects of the curriculum are considered equal in status, no child struggles with - or is good at - everything, so there are plenty of opportunities for every child to shine, to meet challenges and sometimes to fail without being humiliated.
+All aspects of the curriculum are considered equal in status, no child struggles with-or is good at-everything, so there are plenty of opportunities for every child to shine, to meet challenges and sometimes to fail without feeling humiliated.
+Failure is treated as an opportunity and a necessary part of learning.